mitoNGS/MToolBox_snakemake/doc/installation.rst

     # fetch repo
     git clone https://github.com/mitoNGS/MToolBox_snakemake.git

-The MToolBox repo comes with a setup script ``install.sh``, which will:

-- install the ``mtoolbox`` conda environment with all the required dependencies
-- install the ``bamUtils`` suite (a third-party tool used in one of the steps of the pipeline which is not available as conda package)
-- create a command (``mtoolbox_activate``) which will be used to activate the MToolBox conda environment and add the folders of MToolBox executables and utilities to your ``PATH``.
+Installing MToolBox is as easy as running

 .. code-block:: bash

    cd MToolBox_snakemake
    bash install.sh

+The setup script ``install.sh`` will:

+- install the ``mtoolbox`` conda environment with all the required dependencies
+- create a command (``mtoolbox-activate``) which will be used to activate the MToolBox conda environment and add the folders of MToolBox executables and utilities to your ``PATH``.

 .. _`MToolBox_snakemake`: https://github.com/mitoNGS/MToolBox_snakemake
 .. _`MToolBox pipeline`: https://github.com/mitoNGS/MToolBox